 How One Thriving Veteran Supports Women Business OwnersJill Quash

-When you have a global team of 9,000 and two successful businesses, people are bound to ask about your secret sauce.
+When you have a global team of 9,000 and two successful businesses, people will ask about your secret sauce.
 Two big factors in this female entrepreneur’s story: incredible leadership and a heart of service.
-We sat down with Jen Griswold, an Air Force veteran and founder of Team G.i.V.e. and Mission Entrepreneur.
+We sat down with Jen Griswold, an Air Force veteran and founder of Team G.i.v.e. and Mission Entrepreneur.
 She shared with us her success story and how she has always been about empowering women business owners.

 From Officer to Military Spouse to Entrepreneur

-She realized that military spouses face a high rate of unemployment.
+She realized military spouses face a high rate of unemployment.

 Despite not having any mentors, Jen pressed on to become an entrepreneur like her parents before her.
-However, she did make a mental note that whenever she finally reached success, she would be a mentor for someone else.
+However, she made a mental note that whenever she finally reached success, she would be a mentor for someone else.

 Two Businesses and Beyond